-Risk management is an integral to policy planning and operational management.
+Risk management should be an integral to policy planning and operational management.
 Identifying, analysing, controlling and monitoring risk will help elected members and managers make informed decisions about the appropriateness of adopting policy or service delivery options.

 This is Central Scotland Valuation Joint Board's Risk Management Strategy.
-It sets out policy in respect of business risk and provides a framework to structure the approach taken in the analysis of risks for each project that the Assessor and ERO undertakes
+It sets out policy in respect of business risk and provides a framework to structure the approach.